 We would recommend hardwood as it can withstand foot traffic and also is scratch-resistant. [

-What type of tiles is best for the living room?
+What type of tiles are the best for flooring for living room?

 You can either go with ceramic or vitrified tiles.
 The difference between these two is that vitrified tiles contain a mixture of silica and clay.
 Ceramic, on the other hand, is more coarse in texture and has a glossy finish.

-This is what we at Design Cafe think about living room flooring.
+This is what we at Design Cafe thinks about living room flooring.
 Get your home interior project started with us by booking a consultation.